 Organising a family holiday can seem daunting when taking everyone’s needs into consideration, whether it’s distracting teenager’s from their smartphone, beginners ski lessons, off-piste activities or family-friendly hotels.

-We have chosen these European resorts, based on suitable accommodation and its proximity to the pistes, as well as ski areas that cater for all abilities and offer plenty of activities to keep the whole family entertained.
+We have selected five of the best ski resorts for families.
+We’ve chosen these European resorts, based on suitable accommodation and its proximity to the pistes, as well as ski areas that cater for all abilities and offer plenty of activities to keep the whole family entertained.

 In the heart of the Monterosa ski area is Gressoney La Trinité, a traditional Italian village with cobbled streets and old wooden chalets.
 Gressoney has a handful of Alpine restaurants serving regional Italian cuisine, and the locals are extremely welcoming.
 Try the seupa de gri – a barley soup with vegetables – followed by a beef stew with polenta,